There are 97 players to have topped 300 games in the V/AFL, which for the purpose of this article, is pretty handy.

 CRAIG BRADLEY (375 GAMES 1986-2002)

 Yeah, Tucky squeezes in by having a couple of seasons at the tail end of his career in the AFL.
 But people tend to remember Tuck as the old bloke who kept on keeping on – he was so much more.
-He finished second in Hawthorn’s B&F an incredible seven times, has 39 finals to his name and the lazy seven flags, four of which he was captain.
+He finished second in Hawthorn’s B&F an incredible seven times – that’s what happens when you play alongside Leigh Matthews, I guess.
+He has 39 finals to his name and the lazy seven flags, in four of which he was captain.

 Rob Harvey was an aerobic animal and his two Brownlow Medals indicate he would be a walk-up start in any team of this nature.
 How could you leave him out.
 Had eight All-Australian selections over the journey and is the only man to collect three EJ Whitten Medals as the best player for Victoria in State of Origin games.